1m5/1m5-java/CONTRIBUTING.md

 Google provides a decent list of coding conventions [here](https://google.github.io/styleguide/javaguide.html).
 In addition we recommend grouping your imports first by onemfive imports, then by standard java library imports, then static.

+### Maintainability
+Good recommendations on maintainability can also be found [here](http://www.squarebox.com/download/javatips.html).
+Try to minimize external libraries and definitely no Spring or Google libraries, no injection...keep it simple and minimize the number of objects to only those that add benefit.
+Use the simplest form of Java for the job, very little use of generics, lambdas, threading, etc. Try to make it easily maintainable by an intermediate Java programmer.
+Hopefully the Service Bus + Envelope + Routes framework will hold up overtime although improvements still need to be made here, especially around having to use the DLC class for data access within the Envelope.

 ### Sign your commits with GPG

 See https://github.com/blog/2144-gpg-signature-verification for background and